solid/webid-profile/notes/oidcIssuer.md

 # solid:oidcIssuer (draft WiP)

 An OIDC Issuer is the service which provides login and authentication for a Solid WebID owner.
-An OIDC Issuer may be run as part of a Solid`Identity Provider` or `IdP`.
+An OIDC Issuer may be run as part of a Solid`Identity Provider` or short `IdP`.

 An app operating on behalf of a WebID owner that wants to login needs to find the OIDC Issuer.
-Such an app  SHOULD look for triples in the WebID document in the form `<?WebID> solid:oidcIssuer <?Issuer>.
+Such an app  SHOULD look for triples in the WebID document in the form `<?WebID> solid:oidcIssuer <?Issuer>`.

-If the app needs to login on behalf of the WebID owner and can not find a triple with the solid:oidcIssuer predicate, it MAY inform the WebID owner that their WebID document is broken.
+If the app needs to login on behalf of the WebID owner and can not find a triple with the `solid:oidcIssuer` predicate, it MAY inform the WebID owner that their WebID document is broken.

-If a single Issuer triple is found, the app wanting to login SHOULD redirect to the URL specifed by the value of ?Issuer.
+If a single Issuer triple is found, the app wanting to login SHOULD redirect to the URL specifed by the value of `?Issuer`.

-If multiple Issuer's are found, the app SHOULD offer the user a choice and redirect to the chosen Issuer.
+If multiple Issuers are found, the app SHOULD offer the user a choice and redirect to the chosen Issuer.

 ## Background notes

 ### Implicit Trust

 See [revant discussion about having an implicitly trusted issuer](https://github.com/solid/solid-oidc/issues/51) (i.e. server determines it rather than it occurring in the WebID document).

-Aaron sums up in gitter :
+Aaron sums up in gitter:
 <blockquote>
 Jeff Zucker @jeff-zucker 13:38
 So with implicitly trusted issuers if such continues to be a thing, the app finds no oidcIssuer triple so then munges the WebID URI to find the Issuer? and/or looks in a link header?